MrPatryk/AShip/README.md

-# AShip
+# AShip for Lethal Company
-This mod should allow players to buy ship protection.
+This mod should allow players to buy ship protection in LETHAL COMPANY

 ## Terminal Commands